tuya/medusa/README.md

 ```

-# Examples
+## Example

-Inside the examples folder, there is a Base Application with three Micro FE apps.
-It also shows how to load the micro front-end in 8 different ways.
+In the `examples` directory, there are examples of the main application and three sub-applications.
+It also shows how to load the micro frontend in 8 ways in the main application.

 ```shell